MaJerle/c-code-style/README.md

 }

-/* When d should not be modified inside function, only data pointer to by d could be modified */ void my_func(void* const d) {
+/* When d should not be modified inside function, only data pointed to by d could be modified */ void my_func(void* const d) {